 The cost of getting fiber deployed is quite significant.

-The Department of Transportation has compiled statistics that put the average cost of laying fiber at $27,000 per mile (April 12, 2017).
+Post-Covid costs of laying fiber have increased significantly with rising inflation raising costs for materials and labor.
+According to a study by Dgtl Infra, recent average cost of laying fiber has reached $60,000 to $80,000 per mile (July 2022).
 Alternatively, wireless links can be deployed at a fraction, often as low as 1/10th, of the cost.
-Additionally, because the time-to-market is so quick and the cost is lower, achieving a positive return-on-investment (ROI) is significantly reduced and can be done in several months.
+Additionally, because the time-to-market is so quick and the cost is lower, achieving a positive return-on-investment (ROI) time is significantly reduced and can be done in several months.

 Latency is the time it takes for a signal to travel (or propagate) from point A to point B. Higher latency can negatively impact the applications being run on a network.
 For instance, the higher the latency, the more buffering a user streaming video may encounter, or interruptions in real-time gaming.
 Similarly, low latency is extremely important in optimal voice communication, to experience good quality speech with no delays.